 NTIA-3: Barriers to entry for new participants.

-NTIA-4: Unintended consequences of “operationalizing” groups that to date have been advisory in nature (e.g. Governmental Advisory Committee)
+NTIA-4: Unintended consequences of “operationalizing” groups that to date have been advisory in nature (e.g. Governmental Advisory Committee).

 Stress Tests Related to Transition of the IANA Naming Functions Contract

-Note that several stress tests can specifically apply to work of CWG-Stewardship regarding transition of the IANA naming functions contract (see Stress Tests #1 & 2, 11, 17, 19, 20, 21, 25)
+Note that several stress tests can specifically apply to the work of the CWG-Stewardship regarding transition of the IANA naming functions contract (see Stress Tests #1 & 2, 11, 17, 19, 20, 21, 25).

 Across all of the Stress Test categories, this exercise demonstrates that CCWG-Accountability’s Work Stream 1 recommendations significantly enhance the community’s ability to hold the ICANN’s Board and management accountable, relative to present accountability measures.
 For Stress Tests that explore risks of “capture” of an Advisory Committee or Supporting Organization, the proposed Community Powers preserve the ability for aggrieved parties to challenge and block ICANN actions based on inappropriate Advisory Committee or Supporting Organization behavior.